BhupendraNNU/birefringence2/README.md

 ---

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.
-For major changes, please open an issue first to discuss what you would like to change.

----

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the Apache-2.0 license - see the LICENSE file for details.

 ---